-The sampling system operates on a simple concept.
-When the system receives a closed contact signal by others, the time delay relay electronic control unit energizes the system solenoid valve.
-Energizing the solenoid valve forces a pneumatic signal into the actuation cylinder of the sample pump, which in turn causes the pump to stroke.
-When the pump strokes, a small sample is displaced into the product accumulator vessel.
-Once the solenoid valve is de-energized, the sample pump plunger returns to its normal position.
-This action captures a new sample into the pump.
+The system operates on a simple concept.
+When the system receives a closed contact signal by others, the time delay relay control unit energizes the pneumatic solenoid valve for three seconds, refer to system flow schematic, page 6.
+Energizing the solenoid valve allows a pneumatic signal into the actuation cylinder of the sample pump, which in turn causes the pump to stroke.
+When the pump strokes, a small sample is displaced.
+Once the solenoid valve is no longer energized the sample pump plunger returns to its • KK-1, KK-2, & KK-3: carrying cases for DuraSites normal position.
+This action allows a new sample to be captured into the pump.
 When the system receives the next closed contact signal, the cycle begins again.